mahlenmorris/VCVRack/README.md

 ### Videos
 * Using Venn to [control the panning and mixing](youtube.com/watch?v=yvjIii_FKCs) of four audio signals.
 * A detailed look at [editing the Circles](https://www.youtube.com/watch?v=Csc6DKv9wHI&t=6s) and using Venn to create [sonic neighborhoods](https://www.youtube.com/watch?v=Csc6DKv9wHI&t=139s).
+* [Generating MIDI notes](https://www.youtube.com/watch?v=gOE4iCjMsH8) and moving Point at audio rate.
+I don't show it here, but try moving Point with your own sounds...

 ### Uses
 * With a single gesture, change multiple aspects of a single sound, or change the mix of several sounds or effects, or both at the same time.